radwamousa/itcs/README.md

 # itcs

-This is final project from study block itcs
+This is final project from study block

 Group 1